Lung Cancer Screening and Risk Reduction

 Screening should be discontinued once a person has not smoked for more than 15 years or develops a health problem that substantially limits life expectancy or the ability or willingness to have curative lung surgery.

-At Providence Cancer Center:
+At Providence Cancer Institute:

 - We use low-dose CT scans, which results in less radiation exposure than standard CT imaging.